Charles III, Duke of Bourbon: Constable of France

 It would be codified by king Henri III in 1582 that the Constable was the most senior of the grand officiers de la couronne (great officers of the crown), above even the chancellor.
 The office of constable was held for life, and was meant to be the King's closest council who was always consulted before the declaration of any act of war.
 The Constable was the head of the French armies, and excluding the King was above all nobles on the battlefield whatever their titles.
 He worked alongside the maréchaux (marshals), likewise appointed for life, who were his "collaborators and coadjudicators".
 By tradition there were a maximum of four marshals at any one time below the Constable, however this rule was broken in 1516 with the appointment of the maréchal de Coligny.
 The maréchaux were also grand officiers de la couronne and jointly judged matters of honour alongside the Constable.
 The commissares des guerres (war commissars - responsible for logistics, military administration and accounting) and the prévôts des maréchaux (marshals provost - magistrates responsible for monitoring the offenses of soldiers and maintaining order on the roads) were under the joint authority of the Constable de Bourbon and the maréchaux.
 In addition to these material responsibilities, the Constable enjoyed the symbolic privilege of wielding the royal sword during ceremonies.

 On 12 January, Francis confirmed Bourbon as governor of Languedoc, by the same terms as those granted to his uncle-in-law in 1483 and father-in-law in 1488.
 The duc de Bourbon's lieutenant, Just de Tournon would present these provisions to the parlement on his behalf.
-He took a different tact to that which had been taken in 1488 with the court, seeking to sooth passions, assuring them that Bourbon did not wish for conflict with the body.
+He took a different tack to that which had been taken in 1488 with the court, seeking to sooth passions, assuring them that Bourbon did not wish for conflict with the body.
 While Bourbon would enjoy the rights of pardon and remission he would have no cognisance over private litigation, which remained devolved to the parlement.

-In addition to his role as constable, Bourbon also held a place in the King's household as grand chambrier de France, which was a position responsible for the management of the King's chamber, not to be confused with the office of grand chambellan.
+In addition to his role as constable, Bourbon also held a place in the King's household as Grand Chambrier de France, which was a position responsible for the management of the King's chamber, not to be confused with the office of grand chambellan.